HTML Meta Tags: Adding Metadata to a Web Page

 Meta tags allow you to provide metadata about your HTML pages.
-This can be very useful for search engines and can assist the "findability" of the information on your website.
+This can be useful for search engines, browsers, and other applications trying to understand more about your page.

 What is Metadata?